Byzantine Empire and Civilization

 Euphrasian Basilica in Porec a characteristic example of 5th and 6th century religious architecture, showing significant Byzantine influence (AB ev), an excellent example of early Byzantine architecture in the Mediterranean region (wiki)

-Göreme NP irreplaceable testimony to the post-iconoclastic Byzantine art period.... retain the fossilized image of a province of the Byzantine Empire between the 4th century and the arrival of the Seljuk Turks (1071) (OUV)
+Göreme NP and Cappadocia irreplaceable testimony to the post-iconoclastic Byzantine art period.... retain the fossilized image of a province of the Byzantine Empire between the 4th century and the arrival of the Seljuk Turks (1071) (OUV)

 Haghpat and Sanahin blending of elements of both Byzantine church architecture and traditional vernacular building styles of this region (OUV)